 Mr. Haller would pass on October 21st, 1935 at the time living at 101 Council Street adjacent the former county courthouse.
 He is buried in Area MM/Lot 84, not far from Gov. Thomas Johnson.
 His obituary paints quite a life story—one that explains his mantra and message of Peace on Earth and Good Will to Men as he was heavily involved in Frederick’s charitable and benevolent activity throughout his adult life.
 I also found these memorials in the newspaper in the days following his death as they pertained to Mr. Haller and two financial oriented Boards he participated on through the “Roaring 20s,“ followed by “the Stock Market Crash of 1929” and “Great Depression Era” to follow.

-When I read about the Frederick Building Company, I somehow thought of the Christmastime classic movie that revolves around a small-town building and loan company of this era.
-I’m, of course, talking about the fictional Bailey Building & Loan of Bedford Falls (NY) from the 1946 Frank Capra film It’s a Wonderful Life.
-The firm in question was started by Peter Bailey in 1903, and later turned over to the film’s central character, George Bailey, played by actor Jimmy Stewart.
+When I read about the Frederick Building Company, I couldn't help but think of the Christmastime classic movie that revolves around a small-town building and loan company of this same era.
+Of course, I'm talking about the fictional Bailey Building & Loan of Bedford Falls (NY) from the 1946 Frank Capra film It’s a Wonderful Life.
+The firm in question was started by Peter Bailey in 1903, and was later turned over to his son, the film’s central character, George Bailey, played by actor Jimmy Stewart.

 George Bailey was born in 1907, and the film opens with a children’s group sledding scene taking place around the time of Christmas, 1918.
-Multiple kids are sledding on a frozen pond, including 12-year-old George and his kid brother, Harry (b.
+Multiple kids are sledding (by use of a shovel) on a frozen pond, including 12-year-old George and his kid brother, Harry (b.
 1911).
 Unfortunately, Harry was too young to control his sled away from a weak spot on the ice, and soon plunged into the frigid water below.
-Without hesitation, George heroically saved the life of his younger brother by unselfishly jumping into the water and pulling his brother to safety.
-In the process, George lost the hearing in his left ear as a result.
+Without hesitation, George heroically saves the life of his younger brother by unselfishly jumping into the water and pulling his brother to safety.
+In the process, George loses the hearing in his left ear as a result.

 The movie eventually flashes forward to 1929, and the death of George’s father, saddling him with running the family business (Bailey Building and Loan) and squelching his dream since childhood of traveling the world.
 George would begrudgingly sacrifice his utmost desire in order to serve his fellow citizens and neighbors in Bedford Falls, a decision he would continue to regret.

 One of the worst of these “losses” would have surely resulted in the death of George’s brother, Harry, who would grow up to be a decorated pilot in World War II.
 Harry’s bravery saved multiple lives of serviceman aboard a transport ship through his heroics in battle.
 George’s little brother later became a successful businessman.
-As George earlier showed jealousy towards his younger brother’s successes, he now sees the light that his selfless acts and sacrifices allowed people like his brother to live and succeed, thus he could share in these amazing triumphs as well.
+George demonstrated jealousy towards his younger brother’s successes earlier in the film, but later would see the light that his selfless acts and sacrifices allowed people like his brother to live and succeed, thus he could share in these amazing triumphs and accomplishments as well.

 Well that long description brings me to my last person of interest to tell you about here who connects to Christmas.
 We do not have a George Bailey here at Mount Olivet, but we do have a Harry George Bayley!
 He is buried in Area B/Lot 144.

 Now finding info on this individual was quite difficult.
-He was born in Frederick in June, 1880, the son of Frye Bayley and Mary Margaret Rosanna Haller (1857-).
-Once again, to show that Frederick was still a small town in the big picture, Mary, aka Mamie, Haller was a first cousin of our forementioned Christmas poet—merchant/building and loan man Thomas Henry Haller.
+He was born in Frederick in June, 1880, the son of Frye Bayley and Mary Margaret Rosanna Haller (1857-1952).
+Once again, to show that Frederick was still a small town in the big picture, Mary (aka Mamie) Haller was a first cousin of our fore-mentioned Christmas poet—merchant/building and loan man Thomas Henry Haller.
 Mary’s father, Michael Henry Haller (1811-1889) and Thomas’ father, John Thomas Haller (1816-1882), were brothers and sons of Tobias Haller (1775-1818) and wife Matilda Elizabeth Heichler (1772-1863).

-Frye W. Bayley, an auditor for the B&O Railroad and Mary who was listed as a mantua maker in the 1880 census.
+Frye W. Bayley worked as an auditor for the B&O Railroad.
+Mary Bayley was listed as a mantua maker in the 1880 census.
 In the 1900 census, the family can be found living at 972 Riggs Avenue near the intersection with North Fulton Avenue in northwest Baltimore.
-Up the street on the right corner is Mount Pisgah CME Church.
+Up the street on the right corner is Mount Pisgah Christian Methodist Episcopal Church.
 Harry was the oldest of three children, having two younger sisters in Lidie and Bessie.

-Details of Harry Bayley’s life are scarce as I said, as our subject’s life was cut short of experiencing “a wonderful life,” dying at the age of 21.
+Details of Harry Bayley’s life are scarce as already stated.
+Our subject’s life was cut drastically short of experiencing “a wonderful life,” dying at the age of 21.
 Our records simply say that Harry died of complications of disease on June 2nd, 1902 in his hometown of Baltimore.
-His body would be delivered to Frederick by train, and he was buried in a plot on Area B/Lot 144 as mentioned earlier.
-This was a lot where his grandparents were buried, and today includes several aunts, uncles and a few maiden great aunts from his mother’s Haller family.
+His body would be delivered to Frederick by train, and he was buried in a plot on Area B/Lot 144 .
+This was a cemetery lot where his grandparents were buried, and today includes several aunts, uncles and a few maiden great aunts from his mother’s Haller family.